userapp-io/userapp-angular/README.md

 UserApp AngularJS
 =================

 AngularJS module that adds user authentication to your app with [UserApp](https://www.userapp.io/).
-It supports protected/public routes, rerouting on login/logout, heartbeats for status checks, stores the session token in a cookie, directives for signup/login/logout, etc.
+It supports protected/public routes, rerouting on login/logout, heartbeats for status checks, stores the session token in a cookie, directives for signup/login/logout, OAuth, etc.

 *UserApp is a cloud-based user management API for web apps with the purpose to relieve developers from having to program logic for user authentication, sign-up, invoicing, feature/property/permission management, and more.*